ElektraInitiative/libelektra/src/bindings/rust/README.md

 ## Build

 To build the bindings explicitly as part of the elektra build process, we add the option `rust` to `-DBINDINGS`.
+Now [build libelektra](../../../doc/COMPILE.md) and the bindings will be built as part of this process.

+## Example

-After [building libelektra](../../../doc/COMPILE.md), we can now add the `elektra` crate to the dependencies.
-The exact paths depends on your system.
+Start a new project with `cargo new elektra_rust`.
+Now add the `elektra` crate to the dependencies.
+The crate is in the `src/bindings/rust` subdirectory of your `build` directory, so the exact paths depends on your system.
+Change the paths (and possibly version) appropriately and add the following dependencies to your `Cargo.toml`.

 ```toml
 [dependencies]